Shazwazza/UmbracoExamine.TempStorage/README.md

 Umbraco Examine providers that allow temporary storage of the index in the local CodeGen folder if the site is hosted on a network file share to avoid latency issues.

-This is not to be used in any type of load balancing setup if you have syncStorage enabled otherwise you will run in to problems.

 ## Docs

 The purpose of these providers is to work on an index in local temporary storage on the current machine.
 The resulting index paths will result in a path similar to: